pranavraja/youtube/README.md

 In the above example the script will output the download URL for the mp3, followed by a tab character, followed by the mp3 filename (taken from the title of the youtube video).

+Alternatively you can pass in a youtube URL instead of the search query.

 *Extra parameters*:

 * `-p`: Preserve original query as filename